jinbaozheng/postcss-ketchup/README.md

     height: 100px;
 }
 ```
-> px2vw's params will ignore declaration margin-top prop when convert px to vw,
+> px2vw's params will ignore declaration margin-top and padding prop when convert px to vw,
 and it will exactly keep five decimals, view more config to [Config](#config)
 .(Do not forget semi-colon in the end)